sudvarma/craft/README.md

 ### High level Class & Design

 - All RestAPIs would call the event service class.
-- Event Service class interacts to the implementation using a proxy
+- Event Service class interacts to the implementation using a facade
 - All implementation classes extend highlevel interface like the Event, User
 - The implementation class to access the database using DAO layer.